-SSCI 499 - Directed Studies in Social Science
+SSCI 499 - Directed Studies in Social Science Every Year, 1 to 3 (varies)

 An opportunity to do intensive study of a special topic in the social sciences of particular interest to the student.
 Students work closely with a social science faculty member in tutorial meetings or other agreed upon arrangements.
 A student must apply in advance to the faculty member.